sayyadirfanali/pilaf/README.md

 than Pilaf but is also larger in size.

 ## Feedback
 Feel free to provide feedback, report issues and request new features.
-I'm also available at irfan@irfanali.org.
+You can also mail me at irfan@irfanali.org.

 ## License
 GNU General Public License v3.0